jrincayc/rationality-ai-zombies/README.md

 Released under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported license.
 CC BY-NC-SA 3.0

 This is based on the 2015 edition of the book.
+This does not yet incorporate the the changes in the multivolume 2018+ versions.

 ## Creating PDFs